 Breakfast: My kids never know what they want to eat each morning so this year I will decide for them by creating a menu.
 Every day of the week will be the same thing all year long.
 For example, Mondays I will serve muffins and fruit.
 Tuesdays will be pancakes or waffles.
 Wednesdays will be toast and fruit.
 And so on.

-Lunch: This year, my oldest and I are going to sit down to brainstorm all the items that she would like eating in her school lunch.
+Lunch: This year, my girls and I are going to sit down to brainstorm all the items that they would like eating in their school lunch.
 I’m going to divide it up into categories:

 - Main dishes

 Dinner: If I don’t have a dinner plan, dinner will either be take out or grilled cheese and tomato soup! 😛 And neither of those are healthy or good for the budget on a regular basis.